 Amidst the "cord-cutting" phenomenon, Hulu has been able to position itself as a viable alternative to cable TV.
 Hulu's users value convenience and efficiency and don't want to spend money paying for television channels they never watch.
 So, the company has created an ad campaign that explains how Hulu users can save money while maintaining access to their favorite content.

-In the ad below, we see how benefit segmentation influenced Hulu's marketing campaign.
+In the ad above, we see how benefit segmentation influenced Hulu's marketing campaign.
 For example, the copy highlights how users can view "current episodes" and "hit movies."
 Since many cord-cutters worry about losing access to new content, this lets users know that Hulu's content is updated so they'll never miss a recent episode.
 That's incredibly important for people who follow series like Game of Thrones, where it's vital to watch the episode as soon as it airs.